dlision/Jetson-Nano/YoloV4_Deployment/README.md

 ## YoloV4

-**Acknowledgements:** Next, we make use of this [Yolov4 model for TensorRT](https://github.com/isarsoft/yolov4-triton-tensorrt).
-This repository shows how to run this model on the Triton Inference Server for x86 architecture.
-We will use this as our foundation and showcase running this model and calling inference on Jetson Nano instead.
+**Acknowledgements:** Next, we make use of this [Yolov4 model for TensorRT](https://github.com/isarsoft/yolov4-triton-tensorrt) which shows how to run this model on the Triton Inference Server for x86 architecture.
+We will use this as our foundation and showcase running the model and calling inference on Jetson Nano instead.

 ```bash
 sudo git clone https://github.com/isarsoft/yolov4-triton-tensorrt.git